kjappelbaum/pyepal/docs/_build/html/_sources/tutorials.rst.txt

 Tutorials
 ============

-To explore different use cases of PyPAL, we recommend checking out the `example notebooks <https://github.com/kjappelbaum/pypal/tree/master/examples>`_.
+To explore different use cases of PyePAL, we recommend checking out the `example notebooks <https://github.com/kjappelbaum/pyepal/tree/master/examples>`_.
 All notebooks can be run without installation on MyBinder.
 In the folder, you find the notebooks with the output cells, if you rerun them, the execution should not take more than a few minutes.